acterglobal/a3/README.md

 The `RiverPagedBuilder` expects a Riverpod [StateNotifierProvider](https://riverpod.dev/docs/providers/state_notifier_provider)

-This `StateNotifierProvider` must implement two methods to ensure everything works correctly, it must have a `load method`.
+This `StateNotifierProvider` must implement two methods to ensure everything works correctly, it must have a `load method`, and a `nextPageKeyBuilder` method, these will be explained below.

 `riverpod_infinite_scroll` helps us to ensure that our `StateNotifier` will respect these constraints with the choice of two classes:

 You can either use the simple:
- - `PagedState` - a state that has all the properties that `riverpod_infinite_scroll` needs
+ - `PagedState` - a state that has all the properties that `riverpod_infinite_scroll` needs and is intended for simple states only containing a list of `records`

-Or if you need more flexbility you can implement
+Or if you need more flexbility to handle a more complex state object you can implement
  - `PagedNotifierMixin` - a mixin that ensure your `StateNotifier` will implement the `load` method with the correct types.

 ## Example - Simple version